patrickbucher/learning-rust/diary.md

 I finished working through chapter 4 in the RSSA book.

+Today, my copy of _Effective Rust_ arrived.
+I read the first two items, which are a good summary on the type system.

 # Day 58 (2024-05-21)

 I continued reading chapter 4 in the RSSA book and am working on the second